Fight like a Woman: Domestic Violence and Female Judges in Brazil: Measuring the Gender Conviction-Rate Gap

 \section{Measuring the Gender Conviction-Rate Gap}

 We measure the gender conviction-rate gap using two empirical strategies.
 First, we estimate Equation \eqref{EqDV} and find that female judges are more likely to convict in domestic violence cases than equally senior men.
-Second, we estimate Equation \eqref{EqDVComparable} and find that the gender conviction-rate gap is small or nonexistent for misdemeanors and non-domestic violence physical assaults, whereas the gap becomes large and significant for domestic violence cases.
+Second, we estimate Equation \eqref{EqDVComparable} and find that misdemeanor and non-domestic violence physical assault cases present gender conviction-rate gaps that are small or nonexistent, whereas domestic violence cases present larger gaps when compared against either type of similar crime and a significantly greater gap when compared against physical assault cases.

-Table \ref{table: dv_difference} shows the effect of judge gender on the probability of conviction in domestic violence cases according to Equation \eqref{EqDV}.
+Table \ref{table: dv_difference} shows the differences by judge gender in the probability of conviction in domestic violence cases according to Equation \eqref{EqDV}.
 Column (1) regresses the conviction indicator on a female judge indicator and district-quarter fixed effects.
 We find that randomly selecting a woman or a man to preside does not significantly impact conviction rates, even though the point estimate is positive (3.66 p.p.) and relatively large (10.4\%) compared with the male judges' average conviction rate (35.04\%).

-However, as shown in \citet{helena_laneuville_breaking_2024}, the average male judge and the average female judge have different career trajectories.
+However, { as shown by \citet{helena_laneuville_breaking_2024} and discussed in Section \ref{SecInstitutions},} the average male judge and the average female judge have different career trajectories.
 We may therefore be concerned that judge tenure and experience may have an impact on conviction rates, biasing our estimates.
 For this reason, Columns (2)-(4) gradually include predetermined judges' career covariates as control variables.

 Column (2) includes judges' years of experience at the case's assignment date.
 This variable is particularly important because female judges are less experienced than their male peers.
 In particular, female judges have, on average, 16.03 years of experience while male judges have 16.48 years of experience.